-Top among them has to be Rio de Janeiro, Brazil, which will soon more accessible than ever, whatever your budget; the route will be operated by the airline's 787 Dreamliner four times per week from 31 March.
+Top among them has to be Rio de Janeiro, Brazil, which is now more accessible than ever, whatever your budget; the route, which started in late March, is operated by the airline's 787 Dreamliner four times per week.

-New daily flights to Miami in the Sunshine State of Florida and flights to San Francisco on California's Pacific coast five times per week will also kick off from the end of March from London Gatwick.
+New daily flights to Miami in the Sunshine State of Florida and to San Francisco on California's Pacific coast five times per week kicked off at the end of March from London Gatwick.

 9. Garuda Indonesia

-Whether you're a laidback yogi, surf-loving water babe or simply crave the hedonistic vibe on offer, you won't want to miss the first direct flight between the UK (London Heathrow, to be precise) and the beloved holiday island of Bali, taking off three times per week from 22 January 2019.
+Whether you're a laidback yogi, surf-loving water babe or simply crave the hedonistic vibe on offer, you won't want to miss out on the direct flight between the UK (London Heathrow, to be precise) and the beloved holiday island of Bali, which started in January 2019.

-Operated by Indonesia's national airline, this route will replace the existing direct flight to Jakarta.
+Operated by Indonesia's national airline, this route replaces the existing direct flight to Jakarta.
 There is, however, a twist: while the outbound flight takes you straight to Ngurah Rai International Airport (DPS), Bali, in around 15 and a half hours, the return leg requires a stop in Jakarta.